63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

 `TEST` environments deploy with fewer resources and increased logging for debugging purposes. `PROD` environments are production-like environments where the additional resources (such as alarms and dashboards which incur additional cost) have a place to be previewed and tested in `beta` or `stage` before moving to production.
 The `beta` stage may also be used in conjunction with a CloudFront distribution to perform blue/green testing.

-Another noticable difference is that `PROD` environments utilize gradual deployments.
+Another noticeable difference is that `PROD` environments utilize gradual deployments.
 This means that after a deploy to a production-like environment, traffic is slowly shifted from the old version of the application to the new version.
 If errors occur in the new version during the shift, the production environment can revert back to the old version.

-It is important to note that during a gradual deployment the CloudFormation status will remain as _In Progress_ while the shift is occuring.
+It is important to note that during a gradual deployment the CloudFormation status will remain as _In Progress_ while the shift is occurring.
 Also, if you refresh the endpoint URL you will occasionally shift between the old and new version.

+For more information on gradual deployments, see: [Deploying serverless applications gradually with AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html)

-### Features of `TEST` environments
+### Typical Characteristics of `TEST` environments

+How you determine what is created in TEST vs PROD is up to you and your organization.

+However, typically in a TEST environment:

 - Alarms are not created (they cost money and will be reserved for PROD deployments)
 - Dashboards are not created (they cost money and will be reserved for PROD deployments) (We don't use dashboards in this simple app starter but will see them in a future tutorial)